zargony/rusty64/README.md

+# About

 This is an attempt to create an emulator platform for 16-bit computers in [Rust](http://www.rust-lang.org).
-It aims to emulate a [C64](http://en.wikipedia.org/wiki/Commodore_64) initially and maybe other computers some day.
+It aims to emulate a [C-64](http://en.wikipedia.org/wiki/Commodore_64) initially and maybe other computers some day.

 The emulator consists of independent modules that emulate hardware pieces like generic RAM or a 6502 CPU.
 It's an interpreting emulation (no code translation at run time) and aims to be cycle-accurate.
 Hardware emulating modules are connected together, loaded with firmware and become an emulator for e.g. the C64.